Neko Majin: Publication

-In the October 2007 issue of the North American version of Shonen Jump, Viz Media included a translation of Neko Majin Z 5; however, no other chapters and no collected release have been made legally available in English.
-The kanzenban was published in France by Glénat in 2006.
-In February 2007, Italian publisher Star Comics also released the kanzenban, using a green background cover instead of the original yellow.
+In the October 2007 issue of the North American version of Shonen Jump, Viz Media included a translation of Neko Majin Z 5, simply released as Neko Majin Z.

 Chapter list

 Other media

-Neko Majin characters have appeared in Dragon Ball related video games.
-In the Japanese version of the video game Dragon Ball Z: Budokai 2, Freeza has an alternate outfit where he assumes the form of Kuriza and has a chestnut-shaped Death Ball attack.
+In the Japanese version of the 2003 video game Dragon Ball Z: Budokai 2, Freeza has an alternate outfit where he assumes the form of Kuriza.
 Neko Majin Z appears as a secret support character in the Japanese version of Dragon Ball Z: Supersonic Warriors 2.

-In Dragon Ball Super, the character Majin Buu can be seen reading a book containing a Japanese fairy tale named "Urashima Taro" with Neko Majin in the front cover.
+In an episode of Dragon Ball Super, the character Majin Boo can be seen reading a book containing the Japanese fairy tale "Urashima Tarō", with Neko Majin in the front cover.